mike-brown-angi/version-checker-test/README.md

 These files will govern how we add/maintain the functionality we add to the cluster with a minimum of fuss.

 ## Part 3: Add Kafka using GitOps ##
 With flux all set up, let's give it something to do.
-We set out on this challenge to get an example app that touches kafka.
-Getting Kafka installed seems like a good place to start.
+We set out on this challenge to get an example app that touches Kafka.
+Getting Kafka installed seems like a wise place to start.

-Getting Kafka set up at a high level will be a two-step process.
+Getting Kafka set up at a high level is a two-step process.
 The first step is that we're going to set up an operator to handle the complicated bits around setting up Kafka.
-Then, for step two, we are going to convince the operator to create a Kafka instance for us.
-For each of the steps, We're going to be using helm charts.
+For step two, we are going to convince the operator to create a Kafka instance for us.
+For each step, we will use helm charts.

-Making things even easier, Flux is going to handle those pieces for us.
-For that to happen, we need to tell flux about where the helm charts (and any others we might need) live.
+Making things even easier, Flux will handle those pieces for us.
+First we need to tell flux where the helm charts (and any others we might need) live.
 Let's create a kustomization in the flux-system directory telling flux to look for helm repositories.

 *flux-system/repo-sync.yaml*
 ```yaml